WaveEngine/EvergineDocs/manual/extensions/imgui/setup.md

 ## Usage

-The UI is generated every frame and all the controls between Begin and End will be drawn.
+The UI is generated every frame, and all the controls between Begin and End will be drawn.

-Here you have a simple example:
+Here is a simple example:

 ```csharp
 bool open = true;